Floor Tile Types Pros and Cons

 Typical cost: $2 to $5

 Ease of installation: Many tile floors are a difficult DIY but ceramic is possible because it’s easier to cut than other tiles such as porcelain.
 And if you don’t DIY, you’ll still benefit in lower installation costs.
+You can also remove it yourself.

 Porcelain is technically a type of ceramic tile.
 It is clay based, but it is denser and set at a higher heat, which makes it more durable.
 Basically, porcelain is just an upgraded version of ceramic.
 The difficulty is there is not a technical uniform definition of what differentiates standard ceramic tile vs porcelain, so sometimes manufacturers will label a floor porcelain even though it doesn’t meet what many major certifications would consider porcelain.
 If you like the ceramic look but have a high traffic or high moisture area, porcelain is a good choice for a tile that will last the life of your home.